LightRiver3010/Code-Clicker/Dev-Journal.md

 *DEV JOURNAL*

 Nov.
+21 PM -
+Made some alright progress.
+Yesterday, although I didn't write it here, I did some REAL important work.
+I finally made a Canva whiteboard with the final design, so now I know what I want the game to actually look like in its finalized state.
+Now, the only trouble is getting it all to look that way.
+I struggled a bit with aligning the upgrade boxes so that they were equally spread out.
+I'll have to do the same with the managers eventually too, but hopefully that won't be as challenging since I have an idea of how it works now.
+Anyways, the deadline of Nov.
+30th is fast approaching, and I need to LOCK IN to get this game cleaned up.
+Still having fun working on it though!

+Nov.
 19 PM -
 Made some mid progress.
 I implemented autosaving as well as some helper functions to assist with that.
 I also started developing the settings menu, adding the first setting button to toggle the background GIF.
 Like with most HTML/CSS stuff, once I have the first instance of it down, it'll be easy to copy it for the rest.
 At that point, it'll just be a matter of writing the JavaScript logic.
 But still, necessary progress.
 Not super glamarous, but necessary.
 Still loving my game!